Boundary $q$-characters of evaluation modules for split quantum affine symmetric pairs: Boundary -characters

 \subsection{$q$-characters of quantum affine algebras}

 Let $\Rep \uaff$ be the monoidal category of finite dimensional representations of $\uaff = \qla$.
 It acts on $\Rep \aaui$, the category of finite dimensional representations of $\aaui$, via the coproduct \eqref{eq: coproduct explicit}.
-We will use the same notations for the Grothendieck groups of the categories above.
-From this point of view, $\Rep \uaff$ is a ring acting on $\Rep \aaui$.
+Passing to the Grothendieck groups of the respective categories, $[\Rep \uaff]$ is a ring acting on $[\Rep \aaui]$.
 Let $\Uh$ be the subalgebra of $\uaff$ generated by $h_{i,k}$ ($i \in \indx$, $k < 0$).
 Following \cite{FrenRes, FrenMuk-comb}, set